v-pbartley/openhack-mc4h/Challenge-13/ReadMe.md

-# Challenge 13 - Deploy and demonstrate the consent capabilities of Azure API for FHIR
+# Challenge-13 - Deploy and demonstrate the consent capabilities of Azure API for FHIR

 ## Introduction

-Welcome to Challenge 13!
+Welcome to Challenge-13!

-In this challenge you will learn how to configure Consent Opt-Out filtering using the Secure FHIR-Proxy (OSS) solution.
+In this challenge you will learn how to configure Consent Opt-Out filtering using the FHIR-Proxy (OSS) solution.

 ## Background